ssmereka/art/README.md

 **Current Status:** In Development nearing Alpha

 # How?
 ART creates a VPN that encrypts all of your data.
-Then ensures the VPN is always up and running, taking action if the it fails.
+Then ensures the VPN is always up and running, taking action if it fails.
 A VPN requires a provider such as [Torguard](https://torguard.net/).
 ART is preconfigured to work with the popular and secure providers.

 # Ok, Lets do it!